sadmankiba/bendability/docs/Boundaries.md

   - Surprisingly, in all chrms, one/two clearly visible rigid region exists.

-## Comparison of mean C0 of TADs and boundaries
+## Exp 2.
+Comparison of mean C0 of TADs and boundaries

 **Procedure**
 Compare mean C0 of all, promoter, non-promoter boundaries and domains in all chromosomes.
 [C2] [F2]